GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-19-spring-exam-last-points.md

 - In Spring data most repository methods (e.g., save(), delete(), etc.) run within a transaction, either explicitly or implicitly.
 - For read-only operations (like findById()), Spring will often use a transaction marked as read-only (for optimization), though this depends on configuration.
 - Jdbc is not transactional.
 You have to apply the @Transactional annotation yourself.
+- Jdbc is set by default to auto-commit=true.

 ### RequestMapping